 Their appearance differs a lot - both from the outside and inside.
 Butternut squash is pear-shaped and has got seeds only in the wider part, whereas cooking pumpkins have them all over on the inside.
 The difference also is in the taste, butternut squash offers slightly stronger flavour than a basic edible pumpkin.

-There are many types of pumpkins/squash, ie. Hokkaido pumpkin can be cooked with skin on, as it dissolves during cooking.
+There are many types of pumpkins/squash, ie. Hokkaido pumpkin can be cooked with the skin on, as it dissolves during cooking.
 But the list could go on!

 Garlic, onion and chicken stock give the soup more flavour.
 Vegetarians, feel free to swap the chicken stock for vegetable stock!